 What is Gesso?

-Have you seen this product in Art Supply stores and wondered … “What is Gesso and How do you use it?”
+Have you seen this product in Art Supply stores and wondered … “What is Gesso and How do I use it?”
 As an artist/educator, I especially enjoy learning and teaching others about the benefits of ‘tools of the trade.’
-Today I am writing about this simple product that I have used for many years, which has been invaluable to me with each new painting endeavor.
+Today I am writing about this simple, but oh so versatile, product that I have used for many years, which has been invaluable to me with each new painting endeavor.
 It certainly has helped make painting easier and more enjoyable.
-This guide is all about Gesso!
+This is a comprehensive guide that is all about Gesso!

 A Quick History of Gesso